dockur/macos/readme.md

   If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

+* ### How do I run Windows in a container?

+  You can use [dockur/windows](https://github.com/dockur/windows) for that.
+It shares many of the same features, and even has completely automatic installation.

 * ### Is this project legal?

   Yes, this project contains only open-source code and does not distribute any copyrighted material.
 So under all applicable laws, this project will be considered legal.

  ## Acknowledgements

-Special thanks to [OSX-KVM](https://github.com/kholia/OSX-KVM), [KVM-Opencore](https://github.com/thenickdude/KVM-Opencore) and [seitenca](https://github.com/seitenca), this project would not exist without their invaluable work.
+Special thanks to [seitenca](https://github.com/seitenca), [OSX-KVM](https://github.com/kholia/OSX-KVM) and [KVM-Opencore](https://github.com/thenickdude/KVM-Opencore), this project would not exist without their invaluable work.

 ## Stars
 [![Stars](https://starchart.cc/dockur/macos.svg?variant=adaptive)](https://starchart.cc/dockur/macos)